 If a rule violation poll passes, then the accused player is now convicted of violating the rules as described in the poll and the rule violation must be resolved, if it has not already.

-If a player (hereby "the convicted player") is convicted, then another player may conduct a majority poll (called a "punitive action poll") to determine whether punitive action should be taken.
+If a player (hereby "the convicted player") is convicted of violating the rules, another player may conduct a poll (called a "punitive action poll") to determine whether punitive action should be taken.

-Players should vote in favour of this poll if, and only if, they believe the convicted player violated the rules knowingly and with malicious intent.
+Players should vote in favour of this poll only if they believe the convicted player violated the rules knowingly and with malicious intent.